Ada-Developers-Academy/core-cs-fundamentals/recursion/problem-set-recursion-pt-2.md

 * points: 3
 ### !question

 Write a recursive function `is_palindrome` that accepts a string `text` as a parameter.
-It returns a boolean value indicating if that string is a [palindrome](https://en.wikipedia.org/wiki/Palindrome) or not.
+It returns a boolean value indicating whether or not that string is a [palindrome](https://en.wikipedia.org/wiki/Palindrome).

 | Input `text` | Return value |
 | ------------ | ------------ |